Least squares after model selection in high-dimensional sparse models: Setting, estimators, and conditions

-with probability approaching 1 as $n \to \infty$. \end{lemma}
+with probability approaching 1 as $n \to\infty$. \end{lemma}

-\section{Results on {lasso} as an estimator and model selector}
+\section{\mbox{Results on {Lasso} as an estimator and model~selector}}

-The properties of the post-model selection estimators will crucially depend on both the estimation and model selection properties of {lasso}.
-In this section we develop the estimation properties of {lasso} under the data-dependent penalty level, extending the results of \cite{BickelRitovTsybakov2009}, and develop the model selection properties of {lasso} for non-parametric models, generalizing the results of \cite{Lounici2008} to the nonparametric case.
+The properties of the post-model selection estimators depend crucially on both the estimation and model selection properties of {Lasso}.
+In this section we develop the estimation properties of {Lasso} under the data-dependent penalty level, extending the results of~\cite{BickelRitovTsybakov2009}, and also develop the model selection properties of {Lasso} for nonparametric models, generalizing the results of~\cite{Lounici2008} to the nonparametric case.\vadjust{\goodbreak}

-\subsection{Estimation Properties of {lasso}}
+\subsection{Estimation properties of {Lasso}}

-The following theorem describes the main estimation properties of {lasso} under the data-driven choice of the penalty level.
+The following theorem describes the main estimation properties of {Lasso} under the data-driven choice of the penalty level. \begin{theorem}[(Performance bounds for {Lasso} under data-driven penalty)] Suppose that Conditions \textup{\hyperref[conm]{M}} and \hyperref[conrec]{$\mathit{RE}(\cc)$} hold for $\cc=(c+1)/(c-1)$.
+If $\lambda\geq c n\| S\| _{\infty }$, then